Mayank-Prakash-Sharma18/math-english/content/english-intermediate/adjectives/position-of-adjectives.md

 Attributive Adjectives are the adjectives used along with the noun as an attribute.

-It can of two types:
+It can be of two types:

 * Adjective just before a noun